-Team/School name: Skerton St Luke's CE Primary School Name of Person(s) undertaking Mrs C Armistead

-Address & Contact Slyne Road, Assessment:

-details: Lancaster Signature(s):
+Team/School name: Skerton St Luke's CE Primary School Name of Person(s) undertaking Mrs C Armistead Address & Contact Slyne Road, Assessment: details: Lancaster Signature(s): LA1 2JH Line Manager/ Mrs C Armistead Date of Assessment: 12/04/2021 Headteacher: Headteacher Date of Review: 10/04/2021

-LA1 2JH

-Line Manager/ Headteacher: Mrs C Armistead Headteacher Date of Assessment: Date of Review: 26/02/2021 08/03/2021 Signature: Planned Review Date: 26/03/2021 How communicated to staff: Email Date communicated to staff: 08/03/2021
+Signature: Planned Review Date: 26/04/2021 How communicated to staff: Email Date communicated to staff: 12/04/2021

-PART B. HAZARD IDEN TIFICATION AND CO ONTROL MEASURE S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Changes to official COVID-19 guidance and advice Staff, pupils, visitors, contractors, parents Potential spread of infectious disease School regularly refers to official advice from the DfE, PHE, HS&Q and HR; Coronavirus (Covid-19): guidance for schools and other educations settings LCC Schools HR guidance LCC Health & Safety COVID-19 web page Headteacher or other senior person keeps up to date with official COVID-19 Guidance and informs employees/school arrangements as required.
+PART B. HAZARD IDEN TIFICATION AND CO ONTROL MEASURES 3: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Changes to official COVID-19 guidance and advice Staff, pupils, visitors, contractors, parents Potential spread of infectious disease School regularly refers to official advice from the DfE, PHE, HS&Q and HR; Coronavirus (Covid-19): guidance for schools and other educations settings Coronavirus (Covid-19): actions for schools and other educational settings LCC Schools HR guidance LCC Health & Safety COVID-19 web page Headteacher or other senior person keeps up to date with official COVID- 19 Guidance and informs employees/school arrangements as required.
 Updated guidance from teaching and non-teaching unions.
 The School will contact the DfE Helpline (0800 046 8687) as required for support on what action to take when responding to a positive case or possible outbreak.
 Vulnerable & extremely vulnerable staff or pupils with pre-existing health conditions Staff, pupils, household members Becoming seriously ill from the effects of coronavirus, potential to be life threating Staff who are identified as clinically extremely vulnerable through a current letter from the NHS or specialist doctor are advised to follow current government guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19.
 The government will write to people if they are required to follow more restrictive formal shielding measures due to an increase in risk in the worst affected areas; Most children originally identified as clinically extremely vulnerable no longer need to follow original shielding advice.
-Parents are advised to speak to their child's Doctor to clarify whether their child should still be classed as clinically extremely vulnerable; classed as clinically extremely vulnerable;Children whose Doctor has recently confirmed they are clinically
+Parents are advised to speak to their child's Doctor to clarify whether their child should still be classed as clinically extremely vulnerable; Children whose Doctor has recently confirmed they are clinically